Jordan Allen

-Jordan Evans Allen (born April 25, 1995) is a former American professional soccer player who played as a midfielder for Real Salt Lake.
+Jordan Evans Allen (born April 25, 1995) is an American former professional soccer player who played as a midfielder for Real Salt Lake.

 Career

 Early career

 Born in Rochester, New York, Allen played for the Real Salt Lake Arizona Academy from 2011 to 2012 before playing a season at the University of Virginia in 2013.

 Real Salt Lake

-On December 31, 2013 it was announced that Allen had signed a homegrown contract with Real Salt Lake of Major League Soccer.
-He made his professional debut on March 8, 2014 against the LA Galaxy, in which he came on in the 90th minute for Joao Plata as Salt Lake won 1–0.
+On December 31, 2013, it was announced that Allen had signed a homegrown contract with Real Salt Lake of Major League Soccer.
+He made his professional debut on March 8, 2014, against the LA Galaxy, in which he came on in the 90th minute for Joao Plata as Salt Lake won 1–0.
 On March 29, 2015, after coming on as a substitute in a match against Toronto FC, he scored his first professional goal in the 90th minute, just moments after Toronto had tied the game in a 2–1 win.

 After playing over 40 games in his first two full seasons, Allen's progress has been hampered by injury, only playing two matches since the end of the 2016 season.

 Allen retired from playing professional soccer at the end of the 2019 season due to injury problems.